 They will also empower you to understand your purpose and bring clarity to your life.
 By focusing on your attitude you can adjust the lens but which you view the world and start building a more positive attitude.

-If you want to discover how to create a personal mission statement to supercharge your life and find out what your truly capable of achieving hit this link.
+If you want to discover how to create a personal mission statement to supercharge your life and find out what you are truly capable of achieving hit this link.